Meet the midwife

 Before midwifery school, I trained as a birth doula with DONA (2010) and a postpartum doula with Ancient Song (2010) and later CAPPA (2011) I also hold a BA in Political Science, Urban Studies, and Labor Studies from Queens College, City University of New York.
 I have been attending births since 2010.

-I am excited and proud to call Philadelphia my new home, and serve my ever-growing community as an affirming health care provider.
+I am excited and proud to call Philadelphia my home, and serve my ever-growing community as an affirming health care provider.
 When I'm not midwifing (when's that?), I enjoy spending time with my partner and friends, cooking, sewing, and powerlifting.

 Shosh Ruskin is a Certified Registered Nurse Practitioner in the State of Pennsylvania, and has joined Refuge Midwifery to provide preconception and home IUI care to Philly area families.
 I earned my Masters degree in Nursing from the Massachusetts General Hospital Institute of Health Professions in 2010.